 The report recommended that the FTC bring a lawsuit challenging three Google practices which would brought highest profile antitrust lawsuit since the DOJ sued Microsoft Corp in the 1990s and the 13-year IBM antitrust battle in 1976.

 In fact, Eric Schmidt became the Washington DC lobbyist for Google founder Larry Page and Sergey Brin almost immediately after Obama took office.

-[Google Executive Chairman Eric Schmidt speaks to Capitol Intelligence using Google Glass at New America Foundation.
+[Alphabet Executive Chairman Eric Schmidt speaks to Capitol Intelligence/BBN using Google Glass at New America Foundation.
 Washington, DC, May 22, 2014]

 There has been a revolving of Google executive at White House and Google was the second-largest largest corporate source of campaign donations to President Barack Obama and by far the biggest Silicon Valley cheerleader for Hillary Clinton.